Leadership, Faculty, and Postdocs

 Bio

 Alex Wilson is a Statewide Cooperative Extension Agent with the Department of Agricultural Business and Agricultural Economics.
-He holds a M.S. in Agricultural Economics from New Mexico State University and a B.S. in Environmental Economics and Policy from Oregon State University.
-His research and outreach initiatives focus on the financial and economic sustainability of emerging technologies and business activities within the food and fiber supply chain.
+He holds an M.S. in Agricultural Economics from New Mexico State University and a B.S. in Environmental Economics and Policy from Oregon State University.
+His work focuses on the financial and economic sustainability of emerging technologies and business activities within the food and fiber supply chain.
+He leads financial analysis and training efforts to help supply chain participants identify and capitalize on value-added market opportunities.
+He contributes to interdisciplinary initiatives across research institutions and agricultural industries to drive innovation in technologies and investment strategies.
+His research is shared through scholarly journals, Cooperative Extension outlets, and industry publications, and is regularly presented at public events, conferences, and stakeholder meetings across New Mexico and the U.S.